wingedRuslan/raschka-ml-book/ch01-ml-general-intro/README.md

 ## Setting Up Your Python Environment (Manually)

-This chapter does not contain any code examples, but we recommend you to set up and check your Python before you proceed with the next chapters.

-For more detailed setup instructions, please refer to the section ***Installing Python and packages from the Python Package Index*** in Chapter 1.

 **Conda**

 If you are using conda (we recommend installing conda via [Miniforge](https://github.com/conda-forge/miniforge)), you can create a new environment as follows: